golemfactory/golem-docs/src/pages/docs/creators/dapps/managing-multiple-dapps.md

 ---
-description: Manager multiple apps on a single requestor node easily with `dapp-manager`.
+description: Manage multiple apps on a single requestor node easily with `dapp-manager`.
+title: Managing multiple apps on a single requestor node.
 ---

 # dApp Manager